Have an idea for a project or business? Is there a problem you want to solve or an artistic piece you wish to create this summer?

-The top chosen proposals in each of these areas will be invited to pitch their idea for 10 minutes to an expert panel of judges made up of alumni, local entrepreneurs, community members and faculty.
+An expert panel of judges made up of alumni, local entrepreneurs, community members and faculty will evaluate the top chosen applications and video pitches.
 Two projects in each category will be chosen to win.
-Due to limitations imposed by social distancing policies, in 2020 the competition involved students submitting a 4-mins pitch video of their idea.
+Due to limitations imposed by social distancing policies, in 2021 the competition involves students submitting a 4-minute pitch video of their idea.

-Winners receive up to $3,000 for the summer.
-Students will be able to take advantage of office space in Old Stone Mill, Middlebury’s summer room and board, and Innovation Hub mentoring.
+Winners receive between $1500- $3,000 for the summer project.
+Students may be able to take advantage of office space in Old Stone Mill, Middlebury’s summer room and board (pending Covid-19 regulations), and Innovation Hub mentoring.

 MiddChallenge winners will have frequent communication with the Innovation Hub over the summer, reporting their accomplishments, problems, and future plans monthly through the end of August.
-This doesn’t mean you have to come in knowing all of the answers, it just means you have to commit to consistent effort to move your project forward.
+A final report will be due on September 1, 2021.

-All current Middlebury students are eligible (including graduating seniors.)
+Middlebury undergraduate students are eligible (including graduating seniors).

-N.b.: Funding will be awarded provisionally until we know how COVID-19 will impact entrepreneurial ventures domestically and internationally.
+Funding will be awarded provisionally until we know if there are changes from COVID-19 that will impact entrepreneurial ventures domestically and internationally.

 Pitch Video Submission

-Since we will not have an in-person competition this year, applicants are now also expected to submit a 4-minute video pitch of their idea in the application form here.
+Since we will not have an in-person competition this year, applicants must now submit a 4-minute video pitch of their idea in the application form here.
 Your pitch should be a 4-minute compelling presentation of what your idea is, why it is important and why you are the best person/people to implement it.
 Oratory Now coaches are available to help you craft a winning pitch.
-We highly encourage you to share your pitch video with them by April 2nd, 2020 to receive feedback ahead of the application deadline.
+We highly encourage you to sign up for a coaching session or to share your pitch video with them by March 29 to receive feedback ahead of the application deadline.

 Application support and resources: